 Tasmania is an island located in the south of the Australian mainland.
 The two largest cities are Hobart in the South and Launceston in the north.

-Be careful with the season when you are planning your trip: it gets a lot colder in Tasmania than on Australia’s mainland!
+Again, be careful with the season when you are planning your trip: it gets a lot colder in Tasmania than on Australia’s mainland.

 Did you find this article helpful?
 Spread the word, add this to 7-day Tasmania itinerary to your Pinterest board: